otisid/otisid.github.io/README.md

 otisid.github.io
 ================

-Personal pages powered by Jekyll anf GitHub.
+Personal pages powered by Jekyll and GitHub.